-Flammable materials like wood, plastics, fabrics, and paper should never be left unattended during the laser cutting as they can catch fire and cause fire hazard.
+Flammable materials like wood, plastics, fabrics, and paper should never be left unattended during laser cutting as they can catch fire and cause fire hazards.

 Furthermore, it is advised to wear proper safety glasses when operating the laser cutter, especially when laser cutting reflective materials like copper and aluminum without a safety enclosure.